jgphilpott/asmtut/README.md

 The first thing you should do is create a source file for your code.
 To do this simply create a file with the `.s` extension.
 Try typing **`touch myfile.s`** in your terminal.
 That should generate a file with the given name that you can now open in your preferred text editor.

 The first thing to know is that assembly programs are divided into sections.
 There are **three possible sections** but let's start with the main one which is called 'text'.
 The text section is used for keeping the actual code and begins with the declaration `.text`.
 This section must also include a `.global _start` and `_start:` declaration which tells the kernel where the program execution begins, see below.
-If you want to know more about sections look [here](https://github.com/jgphilpott/asmtut/tree/master/sections#sections).
+If you want to know more about sections take a look [here](https://github.com/jgphilpott/asmtut/tree/master/sections#sections).

 ```
 .text